Release date: Available now

 Special features: 7,700 lbs tow limit, Driver+ autonomous assistance, immersive audio, 4G and Wi-Fi.

-So what can we expect from the Rivian R1T truck's younger sibling?
+So what is there to know about the Rivian R1T truck's younger sibling?
 The R1S is an SUV, hence the S, and is built to offer a sportier experience than you'd want from a truck.
-That said, it will still come packing all the same bells and whistles as the R1T, so there's plenty to get excited about.
+That said, it will still come packing many of the same bells and whistles as the R1T, so there's plenty to get excited about.
 Here's everything you need to know about the Rivian R1T.

 Rivian R1S: Price and availability